JunhuaLiu0/junhualiu0/README.md

 - 👋 Hi, I’m Junhua, currently a sophomore.
 - 👀 My research interest is Multimedia computation and networking, which includes

-  topics like cv3d, multimodal, RL, edge computing and computer network.
+  topics like cv3d, multimodal, RL, edge computing, computer graphics, and computer network.
 - 🌱 I’m currently learning OS, DB, distributed system, Tiny ML and KD.
 - ✨ In 24fall, I will apply for Phd programs in America and Canada.
 - 📫 How to reach me: